tier4/AutowareArchitectureProposal.proj/docs/porting-to-ROS2.md

 Branch off `ros2` and `git checkout control/vehicle_cmd_gate`.

 ## Rewriting CMakeLists.txt
-Pretty straightforward by following the example of the already ported `simple_planning_simulator` package and the (pub-sub tutorial)[https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber/#cpppubsub].
+Pretty straightforward by following the example of the already ported `simple_planning_simulator` package and the [pub-sub tutorial](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber/#cpppubsub).

 ## ROS -> RCLCPP
 Search-and-replace "ros" with "rclcpp" and adjust everything that needs adjusting.
 From here on I constantly ran `colcon build --packages-up-to vehicle_cmd_gate` and looked at the first error.